Electric fireplaces don’t have a real flame and so need another way to produce heat.

-Infrared electric fireplaces can be a better form of heating compared to fan forced electric fireplaces, as they are able to provide heat more quickly as well as being able to heat a larger area.
+Infrared electric fireplaces can be a better form of heating compared to fan forced electric fireplaces as they are typically able to provide heat more quickly, as well as typically being able to heat a larger area.
 However, infrared heaters are typically found in more expensive models of electric fireplace.

 Infrared electric fireplaces use infrared technology to provide heat to a room, while other types of electric fireplace more commonly use a conventional fan forced heating system utilizing a heating element and blower to provide heat.

-Infrared electric fireplaces are able to heat a larger area and can provide heat more quickly compared to fan forced electric fireplaces, but on the downside aren’t able to retain as much residual heat within the room when turned off.
+Infrared electric fireplaces can often heat a larger area and can provide heat more quickly compared to fan forced electric fireplaces, but on the downside aren’t able to retain as much residual heat within the room when turned off.

-Therefore, if you’re looking to get the best heater with your electric fireplace, want to be able to heat an area of your home that is up to 1000sqft and don’t mind going for one of the higher priced fireplaces, an electric fireplace that uses an infrared heater might be the better choice for you.
+Therefore, if you’re looking to get the best heater with your electric fireplace, want to be able to heat a larger area of your home and don’t mind going for one of the higher priced fireplaces, an electric fireplace that uses an infrared heater might be the better choice for you.

 If you only need to be able to heat a smaller room of up to 400sqft, don’t mind the extra fan noise, can wait a short while longer to feel the heat and don’t want to spend too much, look to get an electric fireplace that uses a conventional fan forced heating system.